stefanofa/awesome/TOPICS.md

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

+## devops-automation

+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 ## distributed-systems

-*   [encoredev/encore](https://github.com/encoredev/encore) - Open source framework for building robust type-safe distributed systems with declarative infrastructure
+*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud

 *   [restatedev/restate](https://github.com/restatedev/restate) - Restate is the platform for building resilient applications that tolerate all infrastructure faults w/o the need for a PhD.